web3-storage/docs/docs/concepts/decentralized-storage.md

 # Decentralized storage

-_Decentralized storage_ is a technique for storing data which uses a distributed, networked system with many participants to provide storage capacity, rather than traditional servers.
-This model inherently builds in redundancy that provides resilience against failure and interference, as well as enhanced performance due to the localized nature of the distributed storage providers.
+_Decentralized storage_ is a technique for storing data which uses a distributed network with many participants providing storage capacity, rather than traditional servers.
+This model inherently builds in redundancy that provides resilience against failure and attacks, as well as enhanced performance due to the localized nature of the distributed storage providers.

 ## Content persistence